-- single skin hatch covers, a corrosion addition ts = 2.0i) mm for all plating and stiffeners;

-- double skin hatch covers, a corrosion addition ts = 1.5i) mm for top and bottom plating and ts = 1.0 mm for the internal structure.

-i) Corrosion addition ts = 1.0 mm for the hatch covers in way of cellular cargo holds intended for containers.
+- single skin hatch covers, a corrosion addition $t_s = 2.0^{i)}$ mm for all plating and stiffeners; - double skin hatch covers, a corrosion addition $t_s = 1.5^{i)}$ mm for top and bottom plating and $t_s = 1.0$ mm for the internal structure. - i) Corrosion addition t_s = 1.0 mm for the hatch covers in way of cellular cargo holds intended for containers.

 The above corrosion margins have been defined based on the assumption that corrosion protection and renewals as given in UR S21.6.1 is complied with for all ship types subject to regulation 16 (5) (d) of the 1988 Load Line Protocol.
 For corrosion addition ts = 1.0 mm it is assumed that the thickness for steel renewal is tnet and the thickness for coating or annual gauging is tnet + 0,5 mm.

-Note: This UI LL70 is to be uniformly implemented on ships constructed (i.e. keel laid) from 1st January 2005.
+Note: This interpretation is implemented on ships constructed (i.e. keel laid) from 1st January 200